 When they are hungry, you are there.

-When they need comforting, you are there.
+And when they need comforting, you are there.

 FALSE Mom Guilt is often the #1 reason babies are exhausted and miserable with fatigue.

 FINALLY….
-Concluding Thoughts On Infant Sleep
+Concluding Thoughts On Baby Sleep

 I know if you’re here and you’ve read this much (over 2300 words, wow!) that you are serious about baby sleep.